CSE Academic Advising FAQ

 There is a wide variety of resources in the college and on campus to help you explore majors.
 Conversations with your college academic advisor and a CSE career counselor can be most beneficial.
 Getting involved in student groups and other activities on campus are also great options.
 The major and career exploration resource from the CSE Career Center can be a helpful tool to assist you in starting your exploration.

-Students typically apply to a major while enrolled in the sophomore year fall semester (third semester).
+Students typically apply to a major during the fall of their sophomore year.
 There are occasionally exceptions to this timeline, so it is important to work with your college academic advisor to ensure you are making progress towards this milestone.
-Students must meet technical GPA requirements and complete the double-boxed courses on their desired major’s Four-Year Plan in order to apply.
+Students must meet technical GPA requirements and have all required courses successfully completed by the end of the semester during which they are applying for admission to their major.
+Courses required for admission to the major are indicated with a diamond on the Four-Year Plan.
 You can learn more about the application process and timelines at the Application to the Major website.

 If you are not admitted to your first choice major, or have concerns about your admissibility, it is important that you schedule an appointment with your college academic advisor to discuss developing a parallel plan.
 If you continue to take courses towards a major to which you will not be admitted, you will have a Major Declaration Required (MDR) hold placed on your record.
 This hold will prevent you from all future registration until you have developed a new plan for moving forward.
 More information can be found at the Application to the Major website.